MATH-1300-LN01&WBP01

 - Reading: Section 9.5 (pages 624–629) from the textbook.

-- Exercises due on November 30 Thursday
+- Exercises due on November 25 Monday

-(submit these here on Canvas or in class):
+(submit these on Canvas or in class):

 - State a formula for